Conditioning a Brownian loop-soup cluster on a portion of its boundary: The one-point pinned configuration

 \begin{proof} We know by Lemma \ref{lem:nuz} that $u(\eps)^{-1}$ times the measure of $\theta^\eps$ converges vaguely to the measure $\nu$ as $\eps\to 0$.
 The idea is to consider the respective images of $P\theta^\eps$ and $\nu$ under the map $V$ to deduce the convergence in the present lemma.
 However the direct application of $V$ to $\theta^\eps$ yields an empty set.
 Therefore we first define the map $V^\delta$ that maps a collection of loops $\theta$ to another collection of loops $V^\delta(\theta)$ which is the largest complete cluster in $\theta^A$ that intersects $D(0,\delta)$, see Figure \ref{fig:pi}.
-The map $V^\delta$ is continuous with respect to the metric $d^*$ on the open set $\mathcal{O}$ that consists of all the loop configurations where there is no loop that touch $\partial A$ without crossing it.
-The configurations $\theta^\eps$ and $\theta$ a.s. lie in $\mathcal{O}$.

 Let $J^{\eps,\delta}$ be the event that $V^\delta(\theta^\eps)$ is equal to $\pi_A^\eps$.
 We first try to prove (\ref{j}): Conditionally on the event that $\pi_A^\eps$ encircles some point $z\in A$, the probability of $J^{\eps,\delta}$ is close to $1$.
 In fact, conditionally on the event that $\pi_A^\eps$ encircles $z$, the loops in $\Gamma^A \setminus \pi_A^\eps$ are distributed like an independent loop-soup in the unbounded connected component of $\H\setminus\pi_A^\eps$, restricted to the loops that intersect $A$.
 If we add back to $\Gamma^A \setminus \pi_A^\eps$ independently in a Poissonnian way all the loops that either do not intersect $A$ or intersect the filling of $\pi_A^\eps$, then we get a loop-soup in $\H$, whose complete clusters are all bigger than those of $\Gamma^A \setminus \pi_A^\eps$.
 Among these enlarged complete clusters, the probability that there exist one complete cluster that intersect $D(0,\delta)$ with diameter greater than $d(0, \H\setminus A)$ is $o_\delta(1)$.
 Therefore with probability $1-o_\delta(1)$, the complete cluster $V^\delta(\theta^\eps)$ is either equal to $\pi_A^\eps$, or is contained in $A$.
 However, if $V^\delta(\theta^\eps)$ is contained in $A$, then $\theta^\eps$ must be equal to $V^\delta(\theta^\eps)$, in which case it must also be equal to $\pi_A^\eps$.
 Therefore we have proved